LuisTiongco/LuisTiongco/README.md

 ## ♏ More about me ♏
 - 🎂 I was born on **November 12, 2003**, so I'm currently 20 years old.

-- 🎹 My hobbies include playing the Piano and;
+- 🎹 My hobbies include playing the **Piano** and;

-- 👾 Playing video games on the laptop.
+- 👾 Playing **video games** on the laptop.

-- 💻 I am interested in learning about web development.
+- 💻 I am interested in learning about **Web development** because I know that it is essential and will open up to job opportunities in the future.

-- 🎷 I do not usually have an all time favorite song nor genre but right now I am enjoying litening to jazz versions of songs.
+- 🎷 I do not usually have an all time favorite song nor genre but right now I am enjoying litening to **Jazz versions** of songs.

-- 🎵 I really like and enjoy old 80's songs too as I am exposed to them by my parents.
+- 🎵 I really like and enjoy **old 80's songs** too as I am exposed to them by my parents.

 ## 👨‍💻 Languages I know (some still learning) 👨‍💻